crate/crate/docs/general/ddl/data-types.rst

 data point (i.e., the value for a specific column is not known).

-Similarly, CrateDB will produce ``NULL`` values when, for example, data is missing from a left join operation (i.e., when a row from one relation has no corresponding row in the joined relation).
+Similarly, CrateDB will produce ``NULL`` values when, for example, data is missing from a :ref:`outer left-join <join-types-outer>` operation (i.e., when a row from one relation has no corresponding row in the joined relation).

 If you insert a record without specifying the value for a particular column, CrateDB will insert a ``NULL`` value for that column.